 2. Choose the right band

 Another important element to consider is the watch band you'll use.
 Most of the time, the standard band that comes with your Garmin Forerunner will be sufficient for the time being.
 However, as you start using your wearable, you might find that your preferences change.
 Whether you want something fancier for those nights out or you find that you'd prefer a woven fabric over silicone, there are plenty of choices.

-All Forerunner models are compatible either with Garmin's QuickFit band system or standard quick release bands.
+All Forerunner models are compatible either with Garmin's QuickFit band system or standard quick-release bands.
 We're constantly keeping tabs on all of the best options.
-Whether you're looking for Forerunner 245 bands or Forerunner 945 bands, you'll be pleased with how many options you have.
+Whether you're looking for Garmin Forerunner 245 bands, Forerunner 55 bands, or Forerunner 945 bands, you'll be pleased with how many options you have.

 3. Think about the features

-Those who want detailed tracking and extra features will need to consider some of the other options.
+Those who want detailed tracking and extra features will want to consider some of the other options.
 You'll pay more for them, but if you're committed to tracking your progress and improving your performance, it will be money well spent.
-You'll have access to advanced running dynamics on the Forerunner 245, 645 Music, and 745.
-If you want all of that plus full-color mapping, you'll probably prefer the Forerunner 945.

 4. Battery life concerns

-The good news is that there is a Garmin Forerunner model for just about everyone, mainly because they're some of the best Garmin smartwatches you can buy.
-Regardless of what level runner you are, you'll be able to find a watch that is designed for your lifestyle.
-Of course, you can also check out all of the other watches the company has to offer to ensure you make the right choice.
+The good news is that there is a Garmin Forerunner model for just about everyone.
+No matter what your current skill level is, these wearables are some of the best Garmin smartwatches you can buy.
+With an extensive catalog of options, it's easy to find a watch that is designed for your lifestyle.
+Of course, you can also check out all of the other watches the company has to offer to confirm you're making the right choice for your needs.

 But in the end, if you want the best Garmin Forerunner for most runners, that's the Garmin Forerunner 255 for features and specs or the 55 for budget quality.